Singapore is globally renowned for its ease of doing business. For foreigners, setting up a business in the city-state is highly desirable.

 Incorporation fees vary depending on business type.
 Application fees charged by ACRA are tabled below:

 These prices are only for registration to the governing bodies.
-Hiring an incorporation agent like IASG will ease the process of collating and preparing documents, company registration, local bank account opening, appointing a corporate secretary and local nominee director, immigration advisory, and more.
+Hiring a business incorporation agent like IASG will ease the process of collating and preparing documents, company registration, local bank account opening, appointing a corporate secretary and local nominee director, immigration advisory, and more.

 In addition to business incorporation services, IASG offers relocation services to foreign business owners seeking to migrate here.
 This includes advisory on the application process for the various passes and other services such as house hunting and school registration for children.